 T’Pol turned to face the Praetor looking for a response.
 He rose with the Sceptre in his left hand, that could only mean one thing… war.
 She had guessed right.
 She shut out the other personality entirely.

 She stood resolute, waiting for his judgement: the end of the mission, the end of her and the end of Trip.
 If only she had brought the weapon into the Senate she would have the Monster that was her father.
-But most of all, she wanted the Romulan that had brought so much to pain to her… but suddenly aware of an outcry from the Senators behind her.
+But most of all, she wanted the Romulan that had brought so much to pain to her… Suddenly, she was aware of an outcry from the Senators behind her.
 The Presidium stood as one and looked at something beyond her.
 She turned, took in what she saw and ran toward them.
 But the figure dressed in thick set white robes that had appeared out of nowhere shook his head at her, communicating to stay where she was.